QuizandSurveyMaster/quiz_master_next/readme.txt

 == Upgrade Notice ==

-= 4.7.6 =
+= 4.7.7 =
-Upgrade for minor design changes
+Upgrade to fix bug affecting some users using WordPress 4.6 causing results page not to load